Our Mouse Control Tests

 When It Matters

-Having a mouse with low click latency is extremely important for gaming.
-Of course, you also need a computer and a monitor with low input lag, but having a responsive gaming mouse can make the difference between winning and losing.
-Although most people can't visually or audibly tell the delay between when the mouse is clicked and when the action appears on the screen, a mouse with high latency can make subtle differences in games.
-Especially in online, competitive games, having a low latency mouse can give you an advantage over your opponents if they have mice with high latency.
+Having a mouse with low click latency is important for gaming.
+Of course, you also need a computer and a monitor with low input lag, but a responsive mouse can still make the difference between winning and losing.
+In online competitive games, low latency can provide a small but measurable edge over opponents.

 Our Tests

-Our test uses a large number of data points so we can visualize variation, identify outliers, and produce a reliable average figure that represents a user's click latency experience.
+We collect a large number of data points to visualize variation, identify outliers, and calculate a reliable average that reflects real-world click latency.

-The way we measure click latency is straightforward but relies on several pieces of equipment.
+The measurement process is straightforward but relies on several pieces of equipment.
 We use a dedicated gaming PC, a capture PC, and a Beagle 480 USB analyzer to record the click latency data from each connectivity type.
-For a wired connection, we connect the mouse directly to the USB analyzer using its USB cable.
+For a wired connection, we plug the mouse's USB cable directly into the analyzer.
 For a wireless connection, we plug the USB receiver into the analyzer, and for a Bluetooth connection, we plug a Bluetooth adapter into the analyzer.
-Additional equipment for this test includes a metal connector attached that we attach to the left mouse button, a solenoid attached to a testing arm, and a custom breadboard that incorporates a Teensy 4.0 development board responsible for controlling the solenoid.
+We also attach a metal connector to the left mouse button, mount a solenoid on a testing arm, and use a custom breadboard with a Teensy 4.0 development board to control the solenoid.

-Note that we ensure that the lowest latency settings are used for each mouse tested.
-This includes using the highest possible polling rate and lowest possible debounce time.
+Note that we test with optimal settings for each mouse tested.
+This includes using the highest possible polling rate and lowest possible debounce time, turning off all power-saving features, and enabling any available high-performance modes.

 Once all 205 data points are collected for each connectivity type, we discard the first five clicks since there are cases where these are detected before the test has started.
 In rare cases, we also discard any instances where the data has timed out.
-This can sometimes result in a total sample size of slightly less than 200, but this is a rare occurrence.
-With the resulting samples, we plot them on a graph.
+This can sometimes result in a total sample size of slightly less than 200.
+We plot the resulting samples on a graph.
 Lastly, we calculate our click latency score using only the results from the Expected Connectivity type.

-Below is a sample of what this graph looks like for a mouse with wired, wireless, and Bluetooth connection types.
+Below is a sample of this graph for a mouse with wired, wireless, and Bluetooth connection types.

 Expected Connection Type